Engaging Employees in the Workplace

 M – Manage Effectively

 How well do your managers manage?
-Studies continue to show that an employee’s direct supervisor has the greatest impact on his or her performance, loyalty, and motivation to the company.
+Studies continue to show that an employee’s direct supervisor has the most significant impact on his or her performance, loyalty, and motivation to the company.

 N – Nudge